-Diversity in Skills and Education: 4 Ways to Be Fairly Compensated
+Diversity In Skills And Education: 4 Ways To Be Fairly Compensated And Enhance Your Skill Set

 The sum of your skills as an employee is what creates value for your employer.
 And if you are being fairly compensated, that value should closely match your overall compensation.
 We have previously gone over how you can ensure that you are being fairly compensated as well as increasing your value by enhancing your skillset through training and education.
 However, there is an additional factor to consider when increasing your value as an employee.